yespiggy/tp/docs/UserGuide.md

 ### Adding a person to a startup: `add-p`

-Adds a person to the address book.
+* Adds a person to the specified startup in CapitalConnect.
+* Click on the startup card that contains your new person to see the changes.

-Format: `add-p INDEX pn/NAME pe/EMAIL pd/DESCRIPTION`
+Format: `add-p INDEX pn/NAME pe/EMAIL [pd/DESCRIPTION]…​`

 ### Editing a person from a startup: `edit-p`

-* Edits the person at the specified `PersonIndex` of startup at index `StartupIndex`.
-The index refers to the index number shown in the displayed startup and key employees list respectively.
+* Edits the person at the specified `PERSON_INDEX` of startup at index `INDEX`.
+The index refers to the index number shown in the displayed key employees and startup list respectively.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided, either `pn/`, `pe/`, or `pd/`.
+* At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing descriptions, the existing descriptions of the startup will be removed i.e adding of descriptions is not cumulative.
 * You can remove all the person’s descriptions by typing `pd/` without specifying any descriptions after it.
+* Click on the startup card that contains your edited person to see the changes.

-Format: `edit-p INDEX personIndex pn/NAME pe/EMAIL pd/DESCRIPTION`
+Format: `edit-p INDEX PERSON_INDEX [pn/NAME] [pe/EMAIL] [pd/DESCRIPTION]…​`

 Examples:
 *  `edit-p 1 1 pn/John pe/johndoe@example.com` Edits the name and email address of the 1st person in the 1st startup to be `John` and `johndoe@example.com` respectively.